AditiSrivas/StickHero-Improved/README.md

 # Stick-Hero
-A clone of the Stick Hero game for my university project
+A clone of the Stick Hero game for my Advanced Programming course.

-It is written in Java
+It is written in Java and utilises JavaFx